oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 Problem 3
 ~~~~~~~~~

-Let's take the previous problem when we need to fill a form field dependent on the grid state.
+Let's take the previous problem when we must fill a form field dependent on the grid state.
-For example, *a grid should show users for group that is currently editing and a user should be able to select a parameter from the dropwown for users in this group*.
+For example, *a grid should show users for a group currently editing, and a user should be able to select a parameter from the dropdown for users in this group*.

 **Solution**: